fbrettnich/hcloud-snapshot-as-backup/README.md

 ### Docker: Specify how often the script should be executed via cron
 If you run the script in Docker, a cron may be specified in the environment variables under `CRON`.
 The cron is used to define how often and at which times the script should be executed.
+Optionally, set `CRON` to `false` to disable CronScheduler in the container and schedule outside of the container.

 Here you can create a cron: [Cron Generator](https://crontab.guru/#0_1_*_*_*)

 For example:
 ```
 0 1 * * *
 ```
 This cron executes the script every day at 1am.
-Optionally, set `CRON` to `false` to disable CronScheduler in the container and schedule outside of the container

 ## About Labels
 This script works with the powerful Hetzner Labels.